twosixlabs/armory/docs/docker.md

 NOTE: The listing of libraries needed for Armory when run on host is available at `pyproject.toml`.
 You will need to manually install the requirements in that file that match your framework (TF2, PyTorch).

-# publishing a new base

-As of armory v0.15, there is a base docker image which is pushed to dockerhub occasionally.
-The container description is in [Dockerfile-base](docker/Dockerfile-base) and there is a tiny [build-base.sh](docker/build-base.sh) helper script.

-We do not currently have any verification tests for this build.
-**TODO**: add validation tests and make this a CI deployment job, perhaps.

 ## docker credentials